jmoore87jr/jmoore87jr.github.io/index.md

 I recently got my little NBA play-by-play data pipeline operational.
 It spits out some cool stats that you can’t find on free sites, and today I want to take a look at the leaders for various types of 2pt field goals this season.

+Skip to part 2 if you don't care about the programming part.

 ### Pt.
 1 - Small data engineering

 I have Python scripts to…